jishan900/European-banking-crisis-based-on-twitter-dataset-/README.md

 # European-banking-crisis-based-on-twitter-dataset
-Using the European bank crisis based on the Twitter dataset, analyze the whole dataset and visualize them.
+− Analyzed and visualized the European bank crisis using the numpy, pandas, and matplotlib packages.